seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

    possible.
 It should be identical, although may be more limited, to the API used to define the internal NumPy datatypes.
 5. The current numpy scalars will *not* be instances of datatypes.
+6. The import of additional datatypes shall *not* change behaviour of programs (unless done so intentionally or "maliciously").
+   This must not occur even if that behaviour is well defined.
+   **TODO: This one is very important, make sure it is listed below**.

 Detailed Description